XRPLF/xrpl-dev-portal/blog/2024/rippled-2.2.3.md

 The exact timing of when a server runs out of space can vary based on a few factors.
 Server operators who encountered a similar problem in 2018 and followed steps to [increase the SQLite transaction database page size issue](../../../docs/infrastructure/troubleshooting/fix-sqlite-tx-db-page-size-issue) may not encounter this problem at all.
 The `--vacuum` commandline option to `rippled` from that time may work to free up space in the database, but requires extended downtime.

-Version 2.2.3 of `rippled` reconfigures the maximum number of SQLite pages so that the issue does not occur.
+Version 2.2.3 of `rippled` reconfigures the maximum number of SQLite pages so that the database capacity is doubled.
+With the default page size or 4096, the database capacity is roughly 17.5 TB.

 Clio servers providing full history are not affected by this issue.